- Trust Marketing Platform

 All in all, when writing HIPAA-compliant responses, it’s important to remember why you are responding in the first place.
 You want your responses to portray your practice in a positive light online, promote trust, and demonstrate gratitude for your patients.
 With a review response service like Widewail Engage, you can be confident that your responses will adhere to HIPAA guidelines while keeping your practice competitive in online reputation and search engine rankings.

-Originally from Scarborough, Maine, I moved to Vermont this past summer after graduating from St. Lawrence University, where I received my BA in English and Spanish.
+Originally from Scarborough, Maine, I moved to Vermont after graduating from St. Lawrence University, where I received my BA in English and Spanish.
 I have always been interested in writing and communication, which is what initially drew me to the Review Response Specialist position at Widewail.
 In my spare time, I can be found reading, playing electric guitar, or strolling/biking around one of Burlington’s many scenic trails.
 I always welcome the opportunity to talk about my work, and invite anyone with questions or comments to reach out or connect with me on LinkedIn.

 Bite-sized, to-the-point, trend-driven local marketing stories and tactics.